 Owsley Brown Presents and Britt Music & Arts Festival have co-produced a film about the production of Michael Gordon's Natural History entitled Symphony for Nature: The Britt Orchestra at Crater Lake.
-The half hour documentary will air several times on Southern Oregon Public Television, premiering August 22 at 9pm.
-The full air schedule for this half hour presentation is listed on the right.
+The half hour documentary aired several times on Southern Oregon Public Television, and is now being shared across the country through the national PBS network.

 Learn more about "Symphony for Nature" at SOPTV's website.